- B.S., Duke University

 I am a clinical psychologist with research and practice interests in early childhood mental health.
-Specifically, I am interested in the development and treatment of serious behavioral problems in young children, with particular attention to the role of emotion processes (e.g., emotion understanding, emotion regulation).
+Specifically, I am interested in the development and treatment of mood and disruptive behavior problems in young children, with particular attention to the role of emotion processes (e.g., emotion understanding, emotion regulation).
 I teach courses on a range of topics in developmental and abnormal psychology, with emphasis on the links between psychological science and clinical practice.
-I also coordinate the Psychology Department’s fieldwork program, through which students have the opportunity to gain applied experience in a variety of different professional settings (e.g., clinics, hospitals, schools, research labs).
+I also coordinate the Psychology Department's fieldwork program, through which students have the opportunity to gain applied experience in a variety of different professional settings (e.g., clinics, hospitals, schools, research labs).

 What I Teach

-- PSYC 231 Abnormal Psychology
+- PSYC 231 Abnormal Psychology<

 - PSYC 235 Developmental Psychology